ikiapps/IKILogger/README.md

 Output can be supressed using a date cutoff, for improving focus.

+A prefix is added to messages and this can be filtered on, for eliminating Xcode 8 GM spam.

 Written in Swift 2.3 and compatible with Xcode 7 and 8.

 ## Installation